dswelbor/student-hub/README.md

 ## Install PostgreSQL
 //TODO: Include instructions for basic PostgreSQL and provide resources for configuration <br>
+ 3) Create username and password for database access.<br>
+ 4) Create the database django will use ie `studenthub` <br>
-Alternatively, you can use a remote RDMS (ideally PostgreSQL) if one is available to you.
+ 5) Update settings.json to reflect db settings (more on that later) Alternatively, you can use a remote RDMS (ideally PostgreSQL) if one is available to you.
 Simply update settings.json as appropriate for database access